 - If you would like to host an event on City Hall property, you will need permission from Property Management.

 - If you need to close off a City street, you must apply for a street closing permit.

 If this is the first time you are holding the event, we need to see letters of support from the local community and businesses.
 You may reach out to the Office of Neighborhood Services for assistance with setting up the community meeting.
-We also created a page that details some of the permits you may need from City departments for a public event:

 Go to your meeting